tsjondin/python-classify/DOCS.md

 * model -- a model (class) to classify the data as
 * data -- a python datastructure, such as dict, list etc.
-## declassify(model, data)
-!!
-NOT YET IMPLEMENTED !!

-Declassifies the given *data* from the *model* model/type, any type issue will raise TypeError, if no error is raised it will return a python type appropriate for the model/class given

-**Keyword arguments**:

-* model -- a model (class) to declassify the data from
-* data -- a python instance
 ## register(model, classifier)
 Registers a classifier for a type, this classifier is used to validate whether a simpler representation of a type is representative of the type